 1.1 Objective of the Dragon1 Standard

 Dragon1 is a standard for Enterprise Architecture and Project Management.
-Dragon1 is an open Method, Framework and Modeling Language for Visual Enterprise Architecture and Visual Project Management.
+Dragon1 is an open Method, Framework, and Modeling Language for Visual Enterprise Architecture and Visual Project Management.
 Here on the resources, part of the Dragon1 website is the specification of the Dragon1 standard:

 1.2 Overview of the Dragon1 Standard

-They do this for the owner/client and the stakeholders so that they are enabled to make decisions, making sure that all projects deliver results that fit together, avoiding making the organization unnecessary complex or less adaptive.
+They do this for the owner/client and the stakeholders so that they are enabled to make decisions, making sure that all projects deliver results that fit together, avoiding making the organization unnecessarily complex or less adaptive.

-The architect fulfills its role by making the strategy, business model, concept designs, architecture, landscapes and roadmaps visible and clear and aligning them.
+The architect fulfills its role by making the strategy, business model, concept designs, architecture, landscapes, and roadmaps visible and clear and aligning them.
 If the architect documents or visualizes different aspects of some subject or object, these are called views.
-An architect can create views per type of stakeholder using domain-specific language and communication, so the stakeholder understands the picture very well and quickly.
+An architect can create views per type of stakeholder using domain-specific language and communication so the stakeholder understands the picture very well and quickly.

 1.3 The Structure of Dragon1

-The Dragon1 Method consists of four 'ways': the way of thinking, way of working, way of representing and way of supporting.
+The Dragon1 Method consists of four 'ways': the way of thinking, way of working, way of representing, and way of supporting.

-The Dragon1 Modeling Language consists of entity classes, relationships, viewpoints and views.
+The Dragon1 Modeling Language consists of entity classes, relationships, viewpoints, and views.

 1.4 Conformance with the Dragon1 Standard